7/7/22

 dental injury when your mouth could be

-vulnerable to an accidental hit.
+vulnerable to an

 Visit your dentist regularly, every six months,